OneIdentity/SafeguardDotNet/README.md

 If you encounter this error:
 ![Visual Studio Code](data/error401.png)

-Add this file under your project root directory: [nuget.config](data/nuget.config) and rerun the previous command.
+Add this file ([nuget.config](data/nuget.config)) under your project root directory and rerun the previous command.

 Run:
 ```PowerShell